Frequently Asked Questions with Answers

 Q: Where can I ride my fatbike?

-A: Ottawa is very fortunate to have two official area’s to ride:
+A: Ottawa is very fortunate to have several official area’s to ride:

 Gatineau Park Pilot Project in Gatineau, Quebéc